Honey Ice Cream for Singers: A Sweet Treat That’s Vocal Coach-Approved

 Serve soft or freeze for a few hours for a firmer scoop.
 Drizzle with extra honey if you’re feeling fancy.

-Why Singers Love It:
+Why Singers Love It

-Raw honey supports the voice without irritating the throat
+Raw honey supports the voice without irritating the throat.

-No refined sugar to dry out your cords or spike inflammation
+No refined sugar to dry out your cords or spike inflammation.

-It’s gorgeous—add edible flowers or fruit powders for a showstopper look
+It’s gorgeous—add edible flowers or fruit powders for a showstopper look.

 Whether you’re planning a baby shower, hosting a summer garden soirée, or just want to treat your voice to something sweet, this honey ice cream hits all the right notes.